osamaishtiaq/osamaishtiaq.github.io/README.md

 **Building Inspection System**
-* Building inspection system initially developed for Jamatkhana Inspections but then generalized and refactored to create and perform inspection for any type and size of organization buildings
+* Developed complete building inspection and inventory management system.
+Being used by JamatKhanas all over the world for inspection and management of large buildings.
-* Built with Angular 8 Framework Frontend and .Net Core Backend
+* Built with Angular 8 Framework, SQL Server, Azure, SSIS Reporting and ASP.Net Core
-* Built with development best practices such as dependency injection and N-tier architecture

 **Data Warehousing and ETL Tool for Encompass DataConnect**
 * Built Data Warehousing and ETL Tool for EllieMae DataConnect
 * Built an algorithm that reads ElliMae DataConnect mappings domain model path and auto creates relationships of each field and table
-* User can select different fields from encompass and create custom tables to analyze data and perform important business decisions
+* User can select different fields from encompass and create custom tables by picking fields and custom calculation and produce helpful views and tables
-* Data updated when loans are updated in connected source encompass database
-* Dashboard for Important information
+* Web portal with Realtime information Dashboard
-* Custom calculation fields
 * Build with SQL Server, Custom C# Batch processes for data processing and C# MVC for web portal